 - Join the #cakephp IRC channel and talk to developers who need help. *

-- Answer questions on platforms such and Q&A, StackOverflow and Quora.
+- Answer questions on platforms such as StackOverflow and Quora.

 - Comment on posts asking for help with a specific problem.

 * For those who don't have an IRC client we have a web-based client available here.

 Helping others to learn CakePHP is another valuable way to contribute to the community.
 There are many ways you can help others, these include:

 Additionally, we offer professional training for CakePHP, as well as the opportunity to become an officially certified CakePHP developer through the developer certification program.